Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Weak-lensing method

 Detection of the WL effect requires a statistical analysis of the shapes of distorted galaxy images.
 We employed a model-fitting technique to measure the shapes of galaxies.
 The shape measurement was performed on the \textit{HST} F814W and Subaru $i$-band imaging for MACS1752 and Subaru $r$-band for ZWCL1856.
 The procedure for each filter was identical.

-To measure the shape of a single galaxy, we cut out a postage stamp image of the galaxy from the mosaic image.
-A corresponding rms noise postage stamp $\sigma_{\mathrm{rms}}$ was also cut out from the rms mosaic image.
-It is important to consider the size of the postage stamp image.
-A large postage stamp image will contain the light from nearby objects, which may significantly alter the shape measurement.
+To measure the shape of a single galaxy, we cut out a postage-stamp image of the galaxy from the mosaic image.
+It is important to consider the size of the postage-stamp image.
+A large postage stamp will contain the light from nearby objects, which may significantly alter the shape measurement.
 However, a small postage stamp may prematurely truncate the galaxy light profile and lead to truncation bias (see \cite{2015mandelbaum} for more on truncation bias).
-We chose to cut large postage stamp images that are eight times the size of the half-light radius as measured by \texttt{SExtractor} \citep{1996bertin}, with a 10 pixel floor for very small objects.
-Making use of the \texttt{SExtractor} segmentation map, we masked any nearby bright objects that could influence the shape measurement by setting the relevant pixels in the rms noise postage stamp to $10^6$.
+We chose to cut large postage-stamp images that are eight times the half-light radius, as measured by \texttt{SExtractor} \citep{1996bertin}, with a 10 pixel floor for very small objects.
+A corresponding rms-noise postage stamp, $\sigma_{\mathrm{rms}}$, was cut out from the rms mosaic image.
+Making use of the \texttt{SExtractor} segmentation map, we masked nearby bright objects that could influence the shape measurement by setting the relevant pixels in the rms-noise postage stamp to $10^6$.

-We fit an elliptical Gaussian function, $G$, to the postage stamp image, $I$, while forward-modeling the corresponding PSF model, $P$, as follows:
+We fit an elliptical Gaussian function, $G$, to the postage-stamp image, $I$, while forward-modeling the corresponding PSF model, $P$, as follows:

 where the summation is over the pixels of the postage stamp.
 The elliptical Gaussian function has seven free parameters: background, amplitude, position (x and y), semi-major axis ($a$), semi-minor axis ($b$), and orientation angle ($\phi$).
 We fixed the background, $x$, and $y$ while fitting the remaining four parameters.
 Complex ellipticities were determined from $a$, $b$, and $\phi$ as